boots-edu/textbook/source/text/0-introduction/setup.md

 Do not skip steps.

 Read error messages, and ask questions.
-Talk to humans as needed to get help, and use google intelligently.
+Talk to humans as needed to get help, and use Google intelligently.

 ## Get Software